Gluten-free and vegan sourdough baguette

 Tips and replacement

-Since there are very few ingredients in this recipe, they are all quite fundamental.
+Since there are very few ingredients in this recipe, they are all quite irreplaceable.
 The only replacement I can suggest is the buckwheat flour.
-I successfully tried replacing it with the same quantity of millet or teff flour, or with a mix of the two.
-By doing this, your baguette will also appear lighter in color.
+I successfully tried replacing it with the same quantity of millet or teff flour, or with a mix of these two.
+By doing this, your baguette will also appear lighter in its final color.

 How to easily make gluten-free sourdough baguette – step by step